Saint Sava: Ktetor

 Returning to Serbia in 1206, Sava continued his work.
 The Mother of God Church in Studenica was painted, and two hermitages near Studenica were endowed.
 His most important architectural work was the Home of the Holy Saviour, called Žiča, the first seat of the Serbian Archbishopric.
-In Peć he built the Church of the Holy Apostles, and he was also involved in the building of the Mileševa monastery.
-In Palestine, on Mount Sinai, he founded the Monastery of St. John the Apostle, as a shelter for Serb pilgrims.
+In Peć he built the Church of the Holy Apostles, and he was also involved in the building of the Mileševa Monastery.
+In Palestine, on Mount Sinai, he founded the Monastery of St. John the Apostle, as a shelter for Serbs on pilgrimage.
 Sava donated gold to many monasteries in Palestine, Thessaloniki, and especially Mount Athos.
 His ktetor activity was an expression of deep devotion and sincere loyalty to Christian ideals.